Factum Arte: Tomb of Seti I

 Factum Arte was founded in 2001 in order to facilitate the development of technology needed specifically for the recording of the Tomb of Seti I.

 Tomb of Thutmose III

 Factum Arte was commissioned by United Exhibits Group to make a 1:1 facsimile of the Tomb of Thutmose III in 2002.
 The facsimile was toured at exhibitions in various museums in the United States between November 2002 and December 2007.
 In 2005 a second facsimile of the tomb was exhibited in Madrid, Edinburgh, and Basel titled Immortal Pharaoh: The Tomb of Thutmose III (Edinburgh) and The Tomb of Thutmose III: The Dark Hours of the Sun (Madrid and Basel).

 Tomb of Tutankhamun

 In 2012, the company presented its facsimile of the Tomb of Tutankhamun in Cairo.

-In 2014 the company installed the facsimile in the Valley of the Kings, beside Howard Carter's house.
+In 2014, Factum Arte completed the installation of an exact facsimile of the tomb of Tutankhamun in the Valley of the Kings in Luxor, near Howard Carter’s house.
+The facsimile was made as part of a new approach to preservation and mass tourism; as Factum Arte's Director, Adam Lowe, has said: "The tomb of Tutankhamun was built to last for eternity, but it wasn't built to be visited".